sendwithus/competencies/competencies/fire-handling.md

 * Can describe the architecture of the entire system.

 * Have show that you can prioritize and marshal resources while there is a fire happening.

+* Understand how our paging system works and have it setup to override your phone default settings.

 ## How do you improve it?